 Most units are market-rate; three are affordable

 Nine of the units are market-rate units.
-Final prices are not yet available (as of January 2020) but the developer is targeting market rate for Vancouver new construction.
-Want to know more about pricing and units?
+Final prices are not yet available (as of August 2020) but the developer is targeting market rate for Vancouver new construction.
+Want to know more about price range targets and units?
 Connect with us directly to learn more about OUV.